kyma-project/kyma/docs/getting-started/04-expose-microservice.md

 type: Getting Started
 ---

 Now that you deployed a standalone `orders-service` microservice, allow other resources to communicate with it.
-Make it available for other resources outside the cluster by exposing its Kubernetes Service through an APIRule custom resources (CR).
+Make it available for other resources outside the cluster by exposing its Kubernetes Service through an APIRule custom resource (CR).

 ## Reference